Philip Morris International: PMI as an independent entity

 On January 27, 2003, Philip Morris Companies Inc. changed its name to Altria.
 The conglomerate then gradually changed its strategy, selling off large portions of its non-tobacco consumer products holdings.
 Kraft Foods Inc. was spun off in March 2007, with the company's 88.1% stake being distributed to Altria shareholders.
 That same year, Altria began the process of spinning off Philip Morris International to allow it to pursue growth opportunities abroad without the legal uncertainties stemming from its US arm.
 PMI's spinoff from Altria took effect in March 2008.
 Altria shareholders were given shares in PMI, which was listed on the New York Stock Exchange and other stock exchanges.
 Louis Camilleri, who had been Altria's CEO, became PMI's new Chief Executive.

 The Cube, Philip Morris International's Research and Development Center in Neuchatel-Serrières.

 Although PMI remains incorporated in the US (relocated from New York City to Stamford, Connecticut in 2022), it has never sold combustible cigarettes there.
 Its operational center has been in Lausanne, Switzerland, since 2002.
 In 2009, Philip Morris International opened its research and development center (called "The Cube") in Neuchatel, Switzerland.
 The opening of this R&D center marked a significant milestone for Philip Morris International in the development of new smoke-free products.
 The company launched Iqos in 2014, a heated tobacco product with reduced emissions.
 In 2023, Iqos and other smoke-free products made up nearly 40% of PMI's global sales, with Iqos alone surpassing the net revenue generated by Marlboro.

 In 2022, PMI also agreed to a $16 billion deal to acquire Swedish Match, boosting its position in cigarette alternatives with the Zyn nicotine pouch brand.

 Products

 Brands

 Philip Morris International has several multibillion-dollar brands.
-The top five brands of combustible products accounted for 80% of the total cigarette shipments volume in 2024.
-According to its 2024 annual report, the company had sold almost 617 million cigarettes, along with 140 million heated tobacco units and 1 billion cans of oral tobacco (nicotine pouches, snus, moist snuff):
+The top five brands of combustible products accounted for 80% of the total cigarette shipments volume in 2025.
+According to its 2025 annual report, the company had sold more than 600 million cigarettes, along with 155 million heated tobacco units and 1.2 billion cans of oral tobacco (nicotine pouches, snus, moist snuff):